Electric Vehicles in

 Are there rebates for installing a home EV charger in North Dakota?

-Limited utility incentives; federal 30C credit available North Dakota EV owners can also claim the federal 30C Alternative Fuel Refueling Property Credit — 30% of installation cost up to $1,000 for residential chargers — if their home is in an eligible census tract and the charger is placed in service before June 30, 2026 (the OBBBA-accelerated sunset date).
+Limited utility incentives; federal 30C credit available The federal 30C Alternative Fuel Refueling Property Credit — 30% of installation cost up to $1,000 for residential chargers — expired June 30, 2026 (the OBBBA-accelerated sunset date); North Dakota EV owners whose charger was placed in service on or before that date, in an eligible census tract, can still claim it on their 2026 return via IRS Form 8911.

 What EV incentives are available in North Dakota?